Pekingese

 Official measurements, coat, and temperament

-- Coat: Long and straight with a thick mane; requires consistent grooming.
+- Coat: Long and straight with a thick mane that extends beyond the shoulders, forming a ruff around the neck.

 Breed Trivia